billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 > If you buy just an SSD, not a system, you'll have an easier time getting the specs for the thing you're buying.
 And note that a really good performer can be had for $200 US.
+The best drives have a dedicated onboard DRAM controller.
+Examples are {Samsung 990 Pro, WD Black SN850X, Solidigm P44 Pro}.

 [**Tom's Hardware**](https://www.tomshardware.com/) is a reliable source of testing data, including sustained write rates.